 Prague at dusk

-whether they will stay connected if we do.
+We don't nod our heads politely anymore.
+We are not sure whether they will stay connected to their lolling bodies if we do.

-Jewish, not entirely modern, nor decidedly antique that I met her.
+Wall after wall, turret after turret, I re-visit her.
+It is there, in that city, which is not Muslim, nor Jewish, or Christian, not entirely modern, nor decidedly antique that I met her.

-And the pain was strong.
+And the pain.

 We are ships that pass in pitch darkness, blowing horns of despair and need, trying to avoid the inevitable collision of intimacy, the lifeboats of cheating and emotional absenteeism at the ready.